bcgov/ols-geocoder/address-list-match-accuracy.md

 Address List Match Accuracy (ALMA) is calculated by dividing the number of Geocoded addresses with a score of at least 90, by the total number of addresses in your list.
-ALMA can be used as a measure of both address quality in your list, and how well the Geocoder handles errors.
+ALMA can be used as a measure of both the quality of addresses in your list and how well the Geocoder handles the errors.

 |Version|ALMA|Notes|
 |:---|:---:|:---|